 Table of Contents

-What’s an SMS sender ID?
+What is an SMS sender ID?

 Sender ID is a basic, if not an essential, feature of A2P SMS service.
 By masking a telephone number with an alphanumeric name, you gain the first advantage – credibility.
 Furthermore, if the recipients know your brand, and they probably should since they’ve agreed to receive your messages, they will be more likely to open and read them.
 Sender names have a tangible impact on the effectiveness of your SMS marketing and different types of communication (transactional messaging, 2FA).

 - All sender IDs are verified by the SMSAPI staff.

-- Due to the local regulations, sender IDs might not work in every country.
+- Due to local regulations, sender IDs might not work in every country.
 Local GSM operators can mask them with a 4-digit number or a generic name like INFO-SMS.

 How to send an SMS with a company name?

 Login into the Customer Portal and navigate to the Sender names tab in the SMS messages section.
-If your company name is not listed below, add it!
+If your desired name is not listed below, add it!
 Confirm the right to use the desired name and wait for the verification.

 Sender name verification

-There are also restrictions regarding the content of SMS with sender ID, e.g. cryptocurrencies-related messages are prohibited in Russia and China.
+There are also restrictions regarding the content of SMS messages with sender ID, e.g. cryptocurrencies-related messages are prohibited in Russia and China.
 In the USA, they can only be used to send codes.

 How to choose the sender ID?